Sum of angles of a triangle: Exterior angles

 Angles between adjacent sides of a triangle are referred to as interior angles in Euclidean and other geometries.
-Exterior angles can be also defined, and the Euclidean triangle postulate can be formulated as the exterior angle theorem.
-One can also consider the sum of all three exterior angles, that equals to 360° in the Euclidean case (as for any convex polygon), is less than 360° in the spherical case, and is greater than 360° in the hyperbolic case.
+Exterior angles can also be defined, and the Euclidean triangle postulate can be formulated as the exterior angle theorem.
+One can also consider the sum of all three exterior angles, which equals 360° in the Euclidean case (as for any convex polygon), is less than 360° in the spherical case, and is greater than 360° in the hyperbolic case.

 In differential geometry

 In the differential geometry of surfaces, the question of a triangle's angular defect is understood as a special case of the Gauss-Bonnet theorem where the curvature of a closed curve is not a function, but a measure with the support in exactly three points – vertices of a triangle.